 The Danish Architecture Centre wanted Your Harbour to give citizens and visitors to the city a real taste of the harbour's development.
 We showed you how, over the years, the harbour has been a forum for industrial conflicts, cultural conflicts and duels between public and private operators, grassroots organisations and politicians, owners and users.
 We showed you how the transformation of the harbour has resulted from a complex alchemy of accident, planning and no-nonsense commerce.
 And we gave a voice to a whole range of people, who has been involved along the way.

 It's "Your Harbour" - use it!

 Many plans and dreams were stillborn, while others saw the light of day, and there is still no shortage of ideas and visions to help shape the future development of the harbour.
 That is putting it mildly!
-Your Harbour will also give you a chance to experience some of those.
+Your Harbour gave you a chance to experience some of those.
 After all, the harbour is a product of the city and society and, not least, of all the people, who are committed to shaping its identity.

 Your Harbour has been created by the Danish Architecture Centre in association with the Museum of Copenhagen, the City of Copenhagen and Gehl Architects.
-The project is supported by the A.P.
+The project was supported by the A.P.
 Møller and Hustru Chastine Mc-Kinney Møller Foundation, Realdania and Nordea-fonden.

 Find books about Copenhagen Harbour